sui34/NumberManipulation/README.md

 ## User Interface

-Text box for entering numbers
+- Text box for entering numbers
-Radio buttons to select functions
+- Radio buttons to select functions
-Compute button to execute the selected operation
+- Compute button to execute the selected operation
-Clear button to reset the form
+- Clear button to reset the form

 ## Error Handling

-Displays warning messages when no numbers are entered or no function is selected Prevents non-numeric input
+Displays warning messages when no numbers are entered or no function is selected